 You can find inspiration with a wide selection of bread recipes that use a KitchenAid® stand mixer in the Yummly® recipe library.
 You can also use any of your own favorite recipes, but remember to adjust your kneading time.

 Beginners who want to master the fundamentals of bread baking can start with this Basic Bread recipe.
 If you’re ready for a bread that incorporates specialty flours, you can try this Whole Wheat Flax Seed Bread.
-Be sure to read our article about The Art of Creating Crusty Bread to learn more tips and techniques for achieving quality results with your stand mixer at home.
+Be sure to read our article about How to Make Cinnamon Roll Bread and The Art of Creating Crusty Bread to learn more tips and techniques for achieving quality results with your stand mixer at home.

 Find the best KitchenAid® stand mixer for your bread dough recipes